Akuli/jou/doc/joutest.md

         return 0
     ```

-Here ` ```python ` tricks GitHub to use Python syntax highlight for the code example,
+Here ` ```python ` tricks GitHub to use Python syntax highlighting for the Jou code,
 which works reasonably well most of the time.
 You can use ` ```jou ` instead if everything that parses your documentation
 supports it well enough for you.